 The really old method of pasture establishment was to use high stocking rates with sheep to get their hooves to press seed broadcast by hand into the ground.

-It’s best to add a general fertiliser at the time of seeding, and maybe a light dressing (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high if they turn yellow and stop growing.
-But be careful when spreading it to avoid drains and creeks.
+It’s best to add a general fertiliser at the time of seeding, and maybe a light dressing of no more than (25kg N/ha) of Nitrogen fertiliser (Urea) when the new grass plants are about 500mm high, mainly if they turn yellow and stop growing.
+But be very careful when spreading any ‘bag nitrogen’ to keep well away from drains and creeks.

-The way dry seasons are repeating themselves in many part of the country, means that you can never have enough hay and silage on hand, as supplements are needed in summer and autumn now and not just for winter.
+The way dry seasons are becoming more common in many part of the country, means that you can never have enough hay and silage on hand, as supplements are needed in summer and autumn now and not just for winter.
 Hay and silage are not cheap feed any more as their quality can be so variable depending on the crops conserved, the wrapping and way it was stored.

 Large bales of hay and silage are a hazard on small farms, and fewer contractors are making small conventional balers as spare parts are getting hard to find.
 Manufacturers are not currently making new small balers as the market is too limited.

-The other problem is that silage bales only last at most a couple of years, and the bales are prone to damage from rats and birds, letting in air and causing mould.
+The other problem is that silage bales only retain their quality at most for a couple of years, and the bales are prone to damage from rats and birds, letting in air and causing mould.
 Hay will keep for many more years although it’s quality declines too.

 A good option is to buy in good quality baled silage early in the season, and plan to use it all up that year.
 If you buy too much, then you can easily sell it later in the winter rather than keep it for a second year with the risk of bale damage and mould.